krzentner/language-world/data/text-davinci-003/basic_md/handle-press-side-0.md

-The robot should perform the following steps:
-    - When the robot's gripper is not horizontally aligned with handle, the robot should move gripper to the side of the handle.
+    - When the robot's gripper is not vertically aligned with the handle, the robot should put gripper near side of handle.
-    - When the robot's gripper is horizontally aligned with handle and the robot's gripper is not near handle, the robot should push gripper towards handle.
+    - When the robot's gripper is close to side of handle, the robot should push handle down.
-    - When the robot's gripper is near the handle, the robot should push handle down.
+    - When the handle can no longer be pushed down, the robot should then stop pushing.